DerwenAI/strwythura/README.md

 <details>
   <summary><h2>Demo Part 4: Curating an Ontology Pipeline</h2></summary>

-This code uses a _semantic layer_ -- in other words, a "backbone" for the KG -- to organize the entities and relations which get abstracted from the lexical graph.
+This approach uses a _semantic layer_ -- in other words, a "backbone" for the KG -- to organize the entities and relations which get abstracted from the lexical graph.

 For now, run the `curate.py` script to generate a view of the ranked NER results, serialized as the `data/sem.csv` file.
 This can be